johnmarkschofield/schof.org/content/technology/backing-up-with-duplicity-over-ssh.md

 backup tool, running from cron over ssh, to backup my home directory to another server.

-I of course already have passwordless SSH set up to connect to that server, and use ssh-agent to store the passphrase for my SSH key, [as described in another entry](/2008/06/09/seamless-ssh/ "Seamless SSH").
+I of course already have password-less SSH set up to connect to that server, and use ssh-agent to store the passphrase for my SSH key, [as described in another entry](/2008/06/09/seamless-ssh "Seamless SSH").
-However, I could not get passwordless SSH to work from a cron job.
+However, I could not get password-less SSH to work from a cron job.
 If anyone has tips on how to do that, I'd love to hear it.

 So I created a second SSH public/private key pair with no passphrase,